emiraga/survnvote/README.md

 Survey n' Vote is a free Audience Response System that uses mobile phones instead of clickers.

-It is a MediaWiki extension, originally developed by [CSIRO](http://www.ict.csiro.au/downloads.php) by name "VotApedia".
+It is a MediaWiki extension, originally developed by [CSIRO](http://www.ict.csiro.au/downloads.php) by the name "VotApedia".

 INTEG has forked this project in 2010, and continued development as a separate project.

 Contributions
 -------------

-The survnvote extension was contributed by:
+This extension was contributed by:

 *   Emir Habul
 *   Ken Taylor